ARM-software/psa-api/doc/fwu/overview/programming-model.rst

          The component is ready for a new firmware update to be started.

    *  -  WRITING
-      -  The update client is writing a new firmware image to the staging area, in preparation for installation.
+      -  A new firmware image is being written to the staging area, in preparation for installation.

-         When writing is complete, it can be prepared for installation.
+         When writing is complete, the image becomes a CANDIDATE for installation.

          This state is always volatile for components that have volatile staging.
 For other components, it is :scterm:`implementation defined` whether this state is volatile.

          When this state is volatile, the incomplete image is discarded at reboot.

    *  -  CANDIDATE
-      -  The update client has completed transfer of the new firmware image to the staging area.
+      -  Transfer of the new firmware image to the staging area is complete.

-         When all components for update are prepared, they can be installed.
+         When all components that require update are in CANDIDATE state, they can be installed.

          This state is always volatile for components that have volatile staging.
 For other components, it is always persistent.

-         When this state is volatile, the prepared image is discarded at reboot.
+         When this state is volatile, the candidate image is discarded at reboot.

    *  -  STAGED
-      -  Installation of the prepared image has been requested, but the system must be restarted as the final update operation runs within the bootloader.
+      -  Installation of the candidate image has been requested, but the system must be restarted as the final update operation runs within the bootloader.

          This state is always volatile.

    *  -  TRIAL
       -  Installation of the staged image has succeeded, and is now the *active* image running in 'trial mode'.
-This state is always volatile, and requires the update client to explicitly accept the trial to make the update permanent.
+This state is always volatile, and requires the trial to be explicitly accepted to make the update permanent.

          In this state, the previously installed *active* image is preserved as the *second* image.
 If the trial is explicitly rejected, or the system restarts without accepting the trial, the previously installed image is re-installed and the trial image is rejected.